Close

 Tor Books at NYCC 2021!

-Image Placeholder of - 87New York Comic Con is once again coming to us virtually in 2021 and we are so excited to participate!
+Image Place holder of - 67New York Comic Con is once again coming to us virtually in 2021 and we are so excited to participate!
 Join the convention from October 7-10 (tickets for virtual access can be bought here) for some amazing panels, listed below, and don’t forget to follow us on social media and the hashtag #TorNYCC2021 for announcements, sweepstakes, and more.
 All panels excerpt the Wheel of Time panel and the Space Odysseys panel will be release on October 7 at 10 AM ET.

 Brandon Sanderson and Christopher Paolini in conversation